 Year 10 Enrolment

 Enrolment for Year 10 students is ongoing and is compulsory for all new students.
 If your son/daughter has been offered a place and has not yet enrolled then please bring the following documentation into reception so that you can officially enrol as a student at Mulberry UTC.
 You will need to bring the following with you:

 Proof of date of birth:

 At enrolment, you will show these documents to a member of our team, who will verify them and take copies.
-You will also need to choose your curriculum options if you haven’t already.
+We look forward to seeing you soon.

 The Medical Mavericks recently visited the UTC to present a whole school assembly about careers in the Health Care and Health Science centre, as well as interactive workshop for Y12 Health Scientist and some Y10 students.
 The workshop involved students conducting medical tests e.g. using ultrasound to check for growth plates and conducting ECGs.